rachel-r-han/rachel-r-han.github.io/field-research.md

 ## 04 — Participatory Memory & Youth Agency

-How do younger generations reinterpret and continue historical memory?
+How do contemporary communities reinterpret and continue historical memory?

+This theme investigates how young people and local communities engage with heritage through digital expression, performance, and everyday practices.

 <a href="/research-participation/">